 In fact by August 2021 it had published not one but two audits, the most recent of which can be found here.
 Essentially it found that the apps had a few vulnerabilities and potential improvements were suggested – these issues have now been fixed.

 - More: Check out our Netflix VPN guide

 How good are Mozilla VPN's apps?

-That said, the speed of the service compensated for any niggling issues, and we were connected in under three seconds.
-Comparably, OpenVPN connections take around five seconds, while some other protocols can take over 20.(opens in new tab)
+The speed of the service compensated for any niggling issues, and we were connected in under three seconds.
+Comparably, OpenVPN connections take around five seconds, while some other protocols can take over 20.

 You can choose to be alerted if your device connects to an unsecured Wi-Fi network, turn on or off IPv6, and optionally access devices on your local network.
 This simplicity will be welcomed by most, but seasoned users might expect a little more control.